scottfr/SystemsBook/05 Reality/reality.md

 ### Effective Strategies ###

 - The effective way to avoid a Limits to Results scenario is simply to plan ahead to ensure there are sufficient resources available so progress toward results is not limited to a greater extent than are acceptable.
+That said, remember that more of a good thing is not always the best answer.
+There is often a trade off and more resources may cost more than one gains by reducing the time by using more resources.
+There's always more than one things that should be considered.